ts-klassen/qrpc/ansible/README.md

   `qrpc_backup_aws_secret_access_key`, `qrpc_backup_gpg_passphrase`).
 You can
   omit them entirely when the host uses an IAM role.
-- All helper assets stay under `/opt/qrpc`: the env file lives at `/opt/qrpc/etc/qrpc-backup/backup.env`, the runner script at `/opt/qrpc/bin/qrpc-backup`, and duplicity metadata under `/opt/qrpc/var/lib/qrpc-backup` (with temp/lock directories alongside).
+- All helper assets stay under `/opt/qrpc`: the env file lives at `/opt/qrpc/etc/qrpc-backup/backup.env`, the backup runner script at `/opt/qrpc/bin/qrpc-backup`, the manual restore helper at `/opt/qrpc/bin/qrpc-restore`, and duplicity metadata under `/opt/qrpc/var/lib/qrpc-backup` (with temp/lock directories alongside).
 Only the systemd unit/timer are placed in `/etc/systemd/system`.
+- Run `/opt/qrpc/bin/qrpc-restore --help` for usage details.
+It supports listing the most recent files, showing collection status, or restoring all/single paths into a destination directory with optional `--time` and `--force` arguments.
+- Some S3-compatible endpoints reject ranged downloads, conditional requests, or send incorrect flexible checksums when downloading.
+The role defaults `qrpc_backup_disable_s3_if_match: true`, installs a small `sitecustomize.py` shim, and runs duplicity with `QRPC_DISABLE_S3_IFMATCH=1` so boto3 skips `If-Match`, avoids multipart downloads, and disables checksum enforcement.
+Set the flag to `false` if you need the stricter AWS-style behavior.
 - Runtime output is streamed through cronolog into `/opt/qrpc/var/log/qrpc-backup/%Y%m/%d-%H.log`, satisfying the repo-wide logging convention without relying on journald.